Deadline Day transfers: What is each Premier League club doing before the window closes?

 Tottenham have been linked with a late move for Dominic Solanke, but Bournemouth boss Andoni Iraola says he does not expect the striker to leave.

-Antonio Nusa looks set to stay at Club Brugge and instead join Brentford in the summer.
+Thomas Frank has confirmed that Brentford's chances of a Deadline Day signing are at 'five per cent' as Antonio Nusa looks set to stay at Club Brugge and instead of joining the Bees in the summer.

 Brentford are in no rush to push through the move before the deadline after issues were flagged in his medical on Monday.